opensearch-project/documentation-website/_opensearch/rest-api/ingest-apis/simulate-ingest.md

 Field | Type | Description
 :--- | :--- | :---
 `pipeline` | object | The pipeline you want to simulate.
-When included without the pipeline `{id}` inside the request path, the response simulates the last pipeline created
+When included without the pipeline `{id}` inside the request path, the response simulates the last pipeline created.
-`docs` | array of objects | The documents you want to use to test the pipeline
+`docs` | array of objects | The documents you want to use to test the pipeline.

 The `docs` field can include the following subfields: